(1900 Times Atlas of the World)

 The few remaining buildings of Kastro show some of the reliefs which were brought here from Old Milo, including a coat of arms of the Crispo family.

-Today there is a tendency to emphasize the "cycladic" appearance of all the buildings: in the case of the old church of Agia Triada in Adamas (today the largest town on the island), the thick white painting hides the interesting decoration of the bell tower.
+The old church of Agia Triada in Adamantas (today the largest town on the island), retains an interesting decoration of the bell tower (notwithstanding the whitewashing).

-A small stone tower in Adamas has a medieval appearance, but it was built during WW II to provide ventilation to the shelters where the inhabitants had to hide.
+A small stone tower in Adamantas has a medieval appearance, but it was built during WWII to provide ventilation to the shelters where the inhabitants had to hide.
 A French war cemetery brings back more intriguing memories.
-It is dedicated to the French soldiers and sailors who were buried in Milo during the Crimean War (1854-56).
-They most likely died of sickness or wounds while they were being brought back to France from the battlefields of the Crimea.
-It was a senseless war originated by a quarrel concerning the Greek and Latin churches in Jerusalem, where the cynicism of the politicians and the stubbornness of the military commanders caused the death and the misery of so many soldiers that eventually public opinion in England and France showed signs of anxiety and disquietude.
-The celebrated charge of the Light Brigade at Balaklava ended with the loss of 409 out of 607 sabres.
+It is dedicated to the French soldiers and sailors who were buried in Milo during the Crimean War (1854-1856).
+They died of sickness or wounds while they were being brought back to France from the battlefields of Crimea.

 Introductory page on the Venetian Fortresses in Greece